microsoft/ALEX/README.md

 2. [AlexMultiMap](https://github.com/microsoft/ALEX/blob/master/src/core/alex_multimap.h) is a near drop-in replacement for [std::multimap](http://www.cplusplus.com/reference/map/multimap/).
 3. [Alex](https://github.com/microsoft/ALEX/blob/master/src/core/alex.h) is the internal implementation that supports both AlexMap and AlexMultimap.
 It exposes slightly more functionality.

-ALEX has a few important differences to its standard library equivalents:
+ALEX has a few important differences compared to its standard library equivalents:
 - Keys and payloads (i.e., the mapped type) are stored separately, so dereferencing an iterator returns a copy of the key/payload pair, not a reference.
 Our iterators have methods to directly return references to the key or payload individually.
 - The iterators are of type ForwardIterator, instead of BidirectionalIterator.